-- Second, don’t swerve to avoid deers on the road.
+- Second, don’t swerve to avoid deer on the road.
 Never swerve instead brake firmly and stay in your lane.
 Moreover, swerving may lead to loss of vehicle control.
 Also, it may lead to a more serious accident like hitting other vehicles or properties.
 Damaging other property is more expensive than hitting a deer.

 - Fourth, if you’re driving in wooded areas, honk your horn to scare deer away from the road.
-In fact, studies have shown that mounted reflectors and deer whistles are not effective in keeping deers away from vehicles.
+In fact, studies have shown that mounted reflectors and deer whistles are not effective in keeping deer away from vehicles.

 - Fifth, turn your headlights on high beam settings to help spot animals at night.
 Only use a high beam setting when roads are clear and there is no oncoming traffic.
 Turn off high beams when other cars are approaching.

 - Sixth, always scan the sides of the road for signs of animal movements nearby.
 Also, watch out for the shining eyes of animals which may look like car headlights.

 - Seventh, always wear your seatbelt when driving.
 Also, with or without deer crossing the roads, wearing a seatbelt is a must.
 Seatbelts save drivers from serious physical injuries in case of car and deer-related accidents.

 Are you prepared to get the most for your money?
 Get price estimates for auto and home insurance from reputable companies to compare and save.
 Get going!